 In order to receive appropriate Library Account benefits, applicants must show a photo I.D. in the form of a driver’s license or other government issued I.D.
 If the address on the I.D. is not current, applicants must also provide a document that verifies both name and current street address, such as an up to date utility bill or rent receipt.

+You must present your library card or know your account number and PIN (personal identification number) to check out materials.
 If your card is lost or stolen, contact the Library to block the account.
 You will receive a free replacement card next time you are in the Library.

 It is the cardholders responsibility to inform the Library when any Account information changes.
 Incorrect contact information on file does not relieve the patron from responsibilities for fees.

 Your library card is valid for three years, as long as you use it at least once in that period.
 Every three years Library accounts must be renewed and updated.